 Emergent Coding

-Code Valley's implementation of the model centers on "agents" that automatically accept cash prepayment, form design agreements with project peers, sub-contract smaller features and deliver project fragments while protecting intellectual property.
-The implementation, itself built by emergent coding, is expected to go public early next year.
+Code Valley's implementation of the model centers on "agents" that automatically accept cash prepayment, form design agreements with other project peers, sub-contract smaller features, and deliver project fragments while protecting intellectual property.
+The implementation, itself built using emergent coding, is planning a public launch sometime in the next few months.

 Such a system enjoys a fast path for improvement driven by competition focused at the component level.
 Such a system is capable of approaching efficient, native solutions.
 And such a system is perhaps the only software development technology capable of reliably delivering large scale systems.